ssnepenthe/simple-wp-routing/README.md

 (new \ToyWpRouting\Orchestrator($rewrites))->initialize();
 ```

-Caching is not automatic - You might want to use something like WP-CLI to manage the cache.
+Caching is not automatic - You will want to use something like WP-CLI to manage the cache.

 Use `RewriteCollectionCache->put(RewriteCollection)` to cache rewrites.
 Existing cache will be
 overwritten.